Porsche Suspension Testing

 For Test Three we started working on the understeer by using two pounds more pressure in the front tires than in the rear.
 The car still pushed, but it was better, as the 57.288 time will attest.

 Satisfied that the basics were right, the final step was to optimize the suspension for the ride height.
-Weltmeister anti-roll bars, 22mm front and rear, we installed to complement the Sway-A-Way 22mm front and 28mm rear torsion bars.
+Weltmeister anti-roll bars, 22mm front and rear, were installed to complement the Sway-A-Way 22mm front and 28mm rear torsion bars.
 To make minor adjustments more easy, Sway-A-Way adjustable rear spring plates were also installed at this time.
 To eliminate bump steer in the front, Weltmeister steering rack spacers were installed, as were Automotion front turbo tie rods for more precise handling.

 An important part of any 911 suspension change is corner balancing the vehicle.
 Because we were fairly satisfied with the results so far, we decided to corner balance the car at this step.
 The final weights were: LF — 580, RF — 565, LR — 1000, and RR — 980.
 This resulted in a ride height of 160mm in the front and negative 5mm in the rear.
 Stock U.S. ride heights are 99mm in the front, 37mm in the rear, while stock European ride heights are 108mm in the front, 16mm in the rear.